 Tara Crandlemere, NS Department of Land and Forestry

 Helen Smith, Nova Scotia Environment

-Adam Gould, Union of Nova Scotia Mi’kmaq
+TBD, Union of Nova Scotia Mi’kmaq

 Justin Fiddes, Confederacy of Mainland Mi’kmaq